-Tomato Sauce: Big name tomato sauce companies often add sugar to their products in order to balance out the tartness and acidity of the tomatoes.
-CFYL’s Basic Quick Tomato Sauce is healthy and easy to make!
+Tomato sauce produced by large companies often includes sugar in their products in order to balance out the tartness and acidity of the tomatoes.
+Our Basic Quick Tomato Sauce is healthy and easy to make!
 You can adjust the ingredients to your liking and don’t have to worry about hidden sugars in your sauce!
 You can even make big batches of it and store it in your freezer for future use.

 Barbeque sauce is another place sugars hide; most are made from ketchup, molasses, and brown sugar, all of which contribute to BBQ sauce’s 12 grams of sugar per serving (2 tablespoons).
 Try our homemade Barbeque Sauce for a lower-sugar option.

 Ketchup alone has 4 grams of sugar per tablespoon, and we all often use much more than that on a regular basis.
-Checkout CFYL’s Homemade Ketchup recipe for a healthy alternative!
+Try our Homemade Ketchup recipe for a healthy alternative!

-Asian chicken sauce, such as General Tso’s or orange sauce, is perhaps the worst of all them all.
-The combination of sugar, corn syrup and cornstarch leads to over 14 grams of sugar per one serving of chicken.
-Always be cautious of sauces when eating at restaurants and try to make homemade versions to keep in your refrigerator like our Adobo Paste, Miso Lime Sauce or miso tangerine sauce.
+Asian chicken sauce, such as General Tso’s or orange sauce, is perhaps the worst of them all.
+The combination of sugar, corn syrup, and cornstarch leads to over 14 grams of sugar per one serving of chicken.
+Always be cautious of sauces when eating at restaurants and try to make homemade versions to keep in your refrigerator like our Adobo Paste, Miso Lime Sauce, or miso tangerine sauce.

 Flavored Yogurt is another food in which people don’t expect to find a lot of added sugars.
 Most brand yogurts, however, have added sugars and flavors, which contribute to a carbohydrate count as high as 40 grams per serving.
 Greek yogurt is a great substitute as it has more protein and less sugar.
 We prefer to flavor our yogurts naturally, by mixing in fresh fruit or flavorings, such as in this vanilla yogurt recipe or lemon yogurt recipe.
 Yogurt can also be given a new lease of life by mixing in some of our fruit compotes for a lower-sugar treat.